tromer-unb/DCF/README.md

 replication = 2,2,1
 num_runs = 1

-# Simulador de Difusividade com Lançamentos de Bola
+# DCF descriptors

-Este projeto simula o comportamento de uma "bola" lançada em uma estrutura atômica 2D obtida de arquivos `.cif`, calculando propriedades como caminho livre médio, tempo de relaxação, difusividade, e realizando análise estatística com Gaussian Mixture Models (GMM) e transformadas de Fourier dos ângulos de colisão.
+This project simulates the behavior of a "ball" launched into a 2D atomic structure obtained from .cif files.
+It calculates properties such as the mean free path, relaxation time, and diffusivity.
+The simulation also performs statistical analysis using Gaussian Mixture Models (GMM) and Fourier transforms of collision angles.

 ---

-## 📁 Estrutura do Projeto
+## 📁 Files used to obtain descriptors

-- `main.py`: Script principal da simulação.
+- `run_descriptor.py`: Main simulation script..
-- `param_desc.dat`: Arquivo com os parâmetros da simulação.
+- `param_desc.dat`: Configuration file with simulation parameters.
-- `structures/`: Pasta onde você coloca arquivos `.cif`.
+- `structures/`: Folder where you place yours structures `.cif`.
-- `descritor.csv`: Saída com os descritores calculados.
+- `descritor.csv`: Output file containing calculated descriptors.
-- `fit_<estrutura>.png`: Ajustes Gaussianos para os caminhos livres.
+- `fit_<estrutura>.png`: Gaussian fit plots of free paths.
 - `examples/`: Exemplos de saída.

 ---